rohany/rohany.github.io/src/content/blog/research-ideas.md

 considered independently from software pipelining, which directly led to the ideas in [Twill](https://rohany.github.io/publications/twill.pdf).
 Twill is my other favorite paper from my PhD, and proposed a fundamentally new way to think about warp specialization.
-Twill grew from an acorn planted over a year ago (theme 3), got started by thinking about a widely-studied topic in a different way (theme 2), and the non-standard viewpoint actually worked (theme 1)!
+Twill grew from an acorn planted over a year ago (theme 3), got started by thinking about a widely-studied topic in a different way (theme 2), and the non-standard viewpoint actually worked (themes 1 and 4)!

 # Conclusion